+files

-files files:checksums:verify Get all checksums in filecache and compares them by recalculating the checksum of the file. files:cleanup Deletes orphaned file cache entries. files:scan Rescans the filesystem. files:transfer-ownership All files and folders are moved to another user - outgoing shares are moved as well (incoming shares are not moved as the sharing user holds the ownership of the respective files).
+files:checksums:verify Get all checksums in filecache and compares them by recalculating the checksum of the file.

+files:cleanup Deletes orphaned file cache entries.

+files:scan Rescans the filesystem.

+files:transfer-ownership All files and folders are moved to another user respective files).

+- outgoing shares are moved as well (incoming shares are not moved as the sharing user holds the ownership of the ownCloud supports file integrity checking, by computing and matching checksums.
+Doing so ensures that transferred files arrive at their target in the exact state as they left their origin.